What does it mean that lip gloss contains pig fat? Can you tell me?

 ThriftyFun is one of the longest running frugal living communities on the Internet.
 These are archives of older discussions.

-We really want to know some stuff about lip gloss.
+We really want to know some stuff about Lip Gloss.
 We have it for a topic in our science fair, and we'd really like to win.
 So if anybody has any information on lip gloss, please post it.
-And you can send any kind of information that you think will help, we just really need something to help us out.